The SOFIA Massive (SOMA) Star Formation Q-band Follow-up. II. Hydrogen Recombination Lines Toward High-Mass Protostars: Introduction

 Previous surveys of radio recombination lines have primarily utilized single-dish telescopes operating at centimeter (cm) wavelengths.
 These cm-RRLs typically exhibit principal quantum numbers $n\geq 66$ and have been observed with angular resolutions normally of about a few arc-minutes.
 Examples of such surveys include those conducted by \citet{lockman1989,caswell1987,anderson2009,anderson2014,alves2015}.
-Furthermore, several studies at higher resolutions, using interferometers that focus on individual sources \citep[e.g.,][]{gaume95,sewi04,depree2004,Sewilo2008,keto08,2019ApJ...873...73Z}, have provided valuable insights into the characteristics of HC and UC HII regions.
+Furthermore, several studies at higher resolutions, using interferometers that focus on individual sources \citep[e.g.,][]{gaume95,sewi04,depree2004,Sewilo2008,keto08b,zhang19}, have provided valuable insights into the characteristics of HC and UC HII regions.
 For example, these investigations have uncovered significantly broadened line widths within these regions, which tend to diminish as the HII region size increases.
-HRLs have also provided key information to constrain the small-scale physical structure in HC HII regions, revealing the presence of ionized disks, winds, and jets toward Cepheus A HW2 and MonR2-IRS2 \citep{Jimenez-serra2011,Jimenez-serra2013,Jimenez-serra2020}.
+Hydrogen recombination lines (HRLs) have also provided key information to constrain the small-scale physical structure in HC HII regions, revealing the presence of ionized disks, winds, and jets toward Cepheus A HW2 and MonR2-IRS2 \citep{Jimenez-serra2011,Jimenez-serra2013,Jimenez-serra2020}.

-Millimeter and (sub)millimeter hydrogen recombination lines (HRLs) toward HII regions in a large sample of clumps from the APEX Telescope Large Area Survey of the Galaxy (ATLASGAL) have been reported using single-dish telescopes, including the IRAM 30m, Mopra 22m, and APEX 12m \citep{kim2017,kim2018}. \cite{liu2022} conducted a Q-band survey toward the Orion KL region using the Tianma 65 m radio telescope (TMRT) and detected 177 RRLs.
+Millimeter and (sub)millimeter HRLs toward HII regions in a large sample of clumps from the APEX Telescope Large Area Survey of the Galaxy (ATLASGAL) have been reported using single-dish telescopes, including the IRAM 30m, Mopra 22m, and APEX 12m \citep{kim2017,kim2018}. \cite{liu2022} conducted a Q-band survey toward the Orion KL using the Tianma 65 m radio telescope (TMRT) and detected 177 RRLs.
 Among these, 126 were hydrogen RRLs, 40 were helium RRLs, and 11 were carbon RRLs, with maximum changes in principal quantum number ($\Delta$n) of 16, 7, and 3, respectively.
+Their result suggests hydrogen and helium RRLs arise from M42 while carbon RRLs originate from the photodissociation region (PDR).
 Following this, \cite{liu2023} also reported the detection of RRLs of ions heavier than helium using the TMRT telescope's multi-band (12-50 GHz) line survey of Orion KL.

 Here, we present Q-band (30.5-50 GHz) line survey data towards six massive protostars.
 We report the detection of 18 RRLs towards G45.12+0.13 (hereafter G45.12), G45.47+0.05 (hereafter G45.47), and G28.20-0.05 (hereafter G28.20); nondetection in three sources, G35.20-0.74 (hereafter G35.20), G19.08-0.29 (hereafter G19.08), and G31.28+0.06 (hereafter G31.28).
 Line analysis of RRLs provides an estimation of electron densities and temperatures.
 We discuss the possible mechanisms of line broadening, including thermal, dynamical, and pressure contributions.
 In addition, we employ a theoretical analysis to constrain the possible electron temperatures and densities of the HII regions associated with the protostars and compare these estimates with the observed results.